 June 3, 2002

 The U.S. Supreme Court ruled today that Texas must either set Calvin Burdine free or retry him.
 The state of Texas had argued that Burdine received a fair trial because he could not prove that his lawyer slept through key parts of his trial.
 The state did not argue that his lawyer had stayed awake for the entire trial, only that no one could say whether the sleeping occurred during key parts.
-“A person facing the death penalty deserves to be defended by a lawyer who is wide awake.
+“A person facing the death penalty deserves to be defended by a philadelphia multi vehicle car accident lawyer who is wide awake.
 Being defended by a court-appointed sleeping lawyer is like being defended by a card-board cutout of Perry Mason or Ally McBeal.
 It might look like a lawyer, but it doesn’t act like one”, said Scott Cobb of Texas Moratorium Network.

 “Many people sit on death row in Texas not because they are the worst of the worst of all murderers, but because their lawyers were among the worst of the worst of all lawyers, especially at the trial level.
 Last week the state